| Home | Subject Search | Help | Symbols Help | Pre-Reg Help | Final Exam Schedule | My Selections | |||||||||||||||

 Develops written and oral communication skills through the study and practice of environmental science writing.
 Covers a wide range of genres, including such standard forms as the scientific literature review.
 Students adapt the content of their papers and oral presentations to the distinctive needs of specific audiences.
 Assignments provide thematic coherence and a basis for independent student research.
 Limited to 15.
 Staff 21W.041[J] Writing About Literature

 Examines the role of emotional intelligence in both our individual lives and our collaborations.
 Considers a broad range of topics and communication strategies, including self-awareness, listening, trust, habit formation, conflict, negotiation, and constructive dialogue.
 High-quality writing and video presentations serve as the focus for the class discussion and as models for student essays and presentations.
 Students produce both individual and collaborative work.
 Limited to 15.
-J. Abbott No required or recommended textbooks English Language Studies (ELS)21W.217 Workshop in Strategies for Effective Teaching (ELS)
+J. Abbott No textbook information available English Language Studies (ELS)21W.217 Workshop in Strategies for Effective Teaching (ELS)

 Prereq: None Units: 1-0-2 Credit cannot also be received for 21W.218